Look Ahead America: J6 Prisoner Database

 On August 12, 2021 Look Ahead America launched the J6 Prisoner Database.
 The database can be downloaded from their website, and searched or sorted by multiple fields including name, case number, case status, and other fields.

 On January 6, 2023, the second anniversary of the January 6th incident, Look Ahead America director Matt Braynard issued a statement concerning the prisoners.
 In his statement, he said, "Despite two years passing, of the nearly 1000 arrested so far, only 349 have had their cases resolved.
 There are forty-four serving in prison, including nine individuals who were not convicted of any violent acts."
 He also indicated that Look Ahead America plans to continue efforts to support the prisoners.

 On August 3, 2023 former President Donald J. Trump was added to the J6 Prisoner Database as the result of being indicted in connection to the events of January 6, 2021.
 "Given the specious claims and prosecutorial abuse from our government that we've seen so far, I have to say I'm sadly not surprised that President Trump earned the distinction of joining the over 1,000 other political prisoners we've documented," Look Ahead America Founder and former Trump campaign staffer Matt Braynard told the Washington Examiner.

 The Political Prisoner Podcast

 On October 21, 2021 the group launched a podcast titled The Political Prisoner.
-Guests have included Micki Whitthoeft, Cara Castronuova, prisoner Jake Lang, Oath Keepers member Jeremy Brown, and several others.
+Guests have included Micki Whitthoeft, Cara Castronuova, January 6 United States Capitol attack rioter Jake Lang, Oath Keepers member Jeremy Brown, and several others.